-Both plans were tested against the risk that the demand management strategy delivered less demand savings than predicted.
-As with the extreme drought scenarios the EBSD model was allowed to flex capacity of the transfers to meet the additional demand in the Alternative LCP.
-This had the effect of increasing the capacity of some of the transfers and developing new resources in the future.
-The fixed capacities of the Baseline LCP meant that new resources had to be developed to meet the additional demand as existing surpluses were unable to be transferred.
+All plans were tested against the risk that the demand management strategy delivered less demand savings than predicted.
+The limited capacities of the Baseline LCP and alternative LCP meant that new resources had to be developed to meet the additional demand as existing surpluses were unable to be transferred.
+Less new resources were required for the BVP plan in these demand scenarios.